Applied AI

 About the author

-Suhas Bhairav is a systems architect and applied AI researcher focused on production-grade AI systems, distributed architecture, knowledge graphs, RAG, AI agents, and enterprise AI implementation.
+Suhas Bhairav is a systems architect and applied AI expert focused on enterprise AI advisory, production AI systems, AI implementation strategy, systems architecture, RAG, knowledge graphs, AI agents, and governance.
 He shares pragmatic patterns to accelerate safe, scalable AI adoption in large organizations.
 Visit his homepage: Suhas Bhairav.